Oluwapelumi99/Yoga-Club/README.md

   <li>#78192f: This has been used as the color of the texts and icons on the header and the footer on all pages, this is a dark color that has been used against a light background to provide contrast and make the content readable</li>
   <li>#ede5eb00: This color has been used for the background-color on the home page.</li>
   <li>rgba(4, 0, 1, 0.6): This color is the color of the background image against the video and it has been set to transparent to make the video underneath visible and provide a contrast against the image so it can be seen easily.</li>
-  <li>#ff6f91: This has been set as the background image on the confirm button and also on the text-input:hover color, so when user hovers over the input line it shows to make them see where they are.</li>
+  <li>#ff6f91: This has been set as the background color on the confirm button and  background on the media query screen for devices that have reduced moion enabled, also on the text-input:hover color, so when user hovers over the input line it shows to make them see where they are.</li>

 ### Typography
 <li>The prefered font used is 'Inconsolata' and sans-serif as been added incase the browser does not load the prefered font.</li>